BPJandree/AutoGLM/README.md

 Provide me with feedback!

 - Update of the manual.
-- Edit exportsweightsfile to aligh with geoDMS format
+- Edit exportsweightsfile to aligh with geoDMS format (untested patch in v.1.0.1b)

 # Known bugs (Will be fixed with next update!)
 Provide me with feedback!